MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-adjust-reclassify.md

 Employees can now proceed to count inventory and record any discrepancies on the printed report.

 ### To enter and post the actual counted inventory in basic warehouse configurations
-1. On each line in the **Phys.
+1. On each line on the **Phys.
 Inventory Journal** page where the actual inventory on hand, as determined by the physical count, differs from the calculated quantity, enter the actual inventory on hand in the **Qty.
 (Phys.
 Inventory)** field.

     The related fields are updated accordingly.